maelfabien/maelfabien.github.io/_pages/da_training.md

 [What to expect from this training?](https://maelfabien.github.io/da_tuto/daexpect) : What will you understand?
 What will you achieve?
 How does the training work?

+[What is Data Analysis?](https://maelfabien.github.io/da_tuto/daexpect/data_vs) : What are the key roles of a Data Analyst?
+And how is it different from Business Analysts or Data Scientists?

 ## Course 1: Introduction to Python

 [Understanding computer components](https://maelfabien.github.io/bigdata/comp_components/) : Starting from the lowest level by understanding computer components.